Bethnal Green and Stepney: History

 In its first incarnation, from 1983 to its abolition in 1997, the constituency was only ever represented by the former cabinet minister Peter Shore, who held the seat for the Labour Party.
 Shore was noted for his opposition to the United Kingdom's entry into the European Economic Community.

-In 1981, 24% of the constiuency were non-White.
-The constiuency had the highest concentration of those born in Bangladesh (11.7% of the population) in 1981.
+In 1981, 24% of the constituency were non-White.
+The constituency had the highest concentration of those born in Bangladesh (11.7% of the population) in 1981.

 Boundaries

 1983–1997

 The constituency was made up of nine electoral wards of the London Borough of Tower Hamlets: Holy Trinity, Redcoat, St Dunstan's, St James', St Katharine's, St Mary's, St Peter's, Spitalfields, and Weavers.
 It was abolished in 1997, and largely replaced by the larger Bethnal Green and Bow constituency, in line with the Boundary Commission's recommendation that one seat should be lost in the paired boroughs of Tower Hamlets and Newham.
 297 electors moved to the new Cities of London and Westminster constituency.